maarten-boot/test-actions/README.md

 5. Only in the case of `pull-request` we proceed to tag and release the current code.

+## Investigating:
 Note that just creating a pull request will in this case run the action and produce a release (while the merge itself has not yet taken place).
 When we then merge manually, we will create a push action.